Peter Hüttner

-Peter Hüttner (born 10 December 1945, in Gothenburg) is a Swedish actor and writer.
+Peter Hüttner (born 10 December 1945) is a Swedish actor and writer.

 Hüttner began his theatrical career at Folkteatern in Gothenburg 1968 and was subsequently employed on Atelierteatern.
 He is trained at the stage school in Malmö 1969–73.
-He has worked on Helsingborg City Theatre, Stockholm City Theatre, Gothenburg City Theatre, Riksteatern and Folkteatern.
+He has worked on Helsingborg City Theatre, Stockholm City Theatre, Gothenburg City Theatre, National Swedish Touring Theatre and Folkteatern.
 Hüttner is best known for his role as Oljelund in the films about the police Martin Beck.